liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/04-screen-navigation/02-customizing-liferay-apps.markdown

     	@Reference
     	private JSPRenderer _jspRenderer;

 4. Create a `custom-screen.jsp` in the
     `/resources/META-INF/resources/category/` folder.

-5. At the top of your JSP class, insert the following scriplet at the top to use the Screen Navigation features:
+5. At the top of your JSP class, insert the following scriplet at the top to use the Screen Navigation UI:

         <%
         String redirect = ParamUtil.getString(request, "redirect", assetCategoriesDisplayContext.getEditCategoryRedirect());